Ousret/pyTeliumManager/docs/classes.rst

         :param float amount:
             Payment amount, min 0.01, max 99999.99.

-        This object is meant to be translated into a bytes sequence and transfered to your terminal.
+        This object is meant to be translated into a bytes sequence and transferred to your terminal.

     .. method:: encode()